9-8-7-6/cs-notes/operating-systems/08-memory management.md

             - Worst-fit allocate the **largest** hole that fit

 ### Fragmentation
-> Left space when variable-size partition
+> Left space unused when variable-size partition

 * External fragmentation
     - Memory space left is not large enough to load the program, even if total free memory is bigger than the required